It is indicated for the treatment of chronic constipation in patients with predisposing factors and with disorders associated with constipation:

 - Irregular heartbeat

 To help avoid interactions, your doctor should handle all of your medications with care.
-If these effects are mild, they can go away in a few days to a couple of weeks.
+These effects can go away in a few days to a couple of weeks if they are mild.

-Diarrhea Warning : This drug can cause diarrhea and lead to severe dehydration.
-Call your doctor right away if you have severe diarrhea while taking this medicine.
+Diarrhea Warning: This drug can cause diarrhea and lead to severe dehydration.
+Call your doctor immediately if you have severe diarrhea while taking this medicine.

 In rare cases, Lactulax can cause a severe allergic reaction.
 Warning signs and symptoms of a severe allergic reaction can include: